comp195/spring-2021-final-project-we-use-arch-btw/README.md

 LVL will now be installed in `~/.local/bin`

-To run, in a terminal execute `lvl`
+To run, in a terminal execute `python -m lvl` or just `lvl` if the above is in your $PATH